-For a simple illustration of this general type of instability, we return to the issue of the isotropization of Galactic cosmic rays, which we introduced in Sec.
+For a simple illustration of this general type of instability (but one dealing with a different wave mode), we return to the issue of the isotropization of Galactic cosmic rays, which we introduced in Sec.
 19.7.
 We argued there that cosmic rays propagating through the interstellar medium are effectively scattered by hydromagnetic Alfvén waves.
 We did not explain where these Alfvén waves originated.
 It now seems likely that much of the time these waves are generated by the cosmic rays themselves.

 Suppose we have a beam of cosmic rays propagating through the interstellar gas at high speed.
-The interstellar gas is magnetized, which allows many more wave modes to propagate than in the unmagnetized case.
-It turns out that the particle distribution is unstable to the growth of Alfvén waves satisfying the resonance condition (23.59), modified to take account of the fact that we are dealing with mildly relativistic protons rather than non-relativistic electrons:
+The interstellar gas is magnetized, which allows many more types of wave modes to propagate than in the unmagnetized case.
+It turns out that the particle distribution is unstable to the growth of Alfvén wave modes satisfying the resonance condition (23.53), modified to take account of the fact that we are dealing with mildly relativistic protons rather than non-relativistic electrons:

-$$\omega - \mathbf{k}{\parallel} \cdot \mathbf{v}{\parallel} = \frac{\omega{cp}}{\gamma} \ . \tag{23.76}$$ to that which we have just developed for Langmuir waves (Melrose 1984).
-Dropping factors of order unity, it is given approximately by where n{cr} is the number density of cosmic rays, n_p is the number density of thermal protons in the background plasma, u{cr} is the mean speed of the cosmic ray protons through the background plasma and a is the Alfvén speed.
-Therefore, if the particles have a mean speed in excess of the Alfvén speed, the waves will grow, exponentially at first.
+$$\omega - \mathbf{k}{\parallel} \cdot \mathbf{v}{\parallel} = \omega_q \ . \tag{23.67}$$

+The growth rate of these waves can be studied using a kinetic theory analogous to that which we have just developed for Langmuir waves [Chap.
+12 of Kulsrud (2005) or Sec.
+10.5 of Melrose (1984)].
+Dropping factors of order unity, the growth rate is given approximately by where n{cr} is the number density of cosmic rays, n_p is the number density of thermal protons in the background plasma, u{cr} is the mean speed of the cosmic ray protons through the background plasma and a is the Alfvén speed; see Ex.
+23.8.
+Therefore, if the particles have a mean speed larger than the Alfvén speed, the waves will grow, exponentially at first.